 I am having issues with using the Interactive Breakout Room with my browser.
 Which ones are supported?

-For best results, we recommend using Chrome or Firefox, however, any browser that has built-in support for WebRTC should work.
+For best results, we recommend using Chrome, however, any browser that has built-in support for WebRTC should work.
 If you are experiencing issues, it may be because your browser needs to be updated, or that it is not supported.